 If the reference to unchecked-go is extracted from the expansion of (go 'a), then it might be inserted into a new expression, (unchecked-go #f 'a), leading to disaster.
 The datum->syntax procedure can be used similarly to construct references to an unexported identifier, even when no macro expansion includes a reference to the identifier.

-To prevent such abuses of unexported identifiers, the go macro must explicitly protect its expansion by using syntax-protect:
+To prevent abuses of unexported identifiers, the go macro from the preceding example must explicitly protect its expansion by using syntax-protect:

 (define-syntax (go stx) (syntax-case stx () [(_ x) (syntax-protect #'(unchecked-go 8 x))]))